near-daos/sputnik-dao-contract/sputnikdao2/README.md

 ## Proposals

-Proposals is the main way to interact with the DAO.
-Each action on the DAO is done by creating and approving proposal.
+> Proposals are the main way to interact with the DAO.
+Each action on the DAO is done by creating and approving a proposal.

 ### Proposal Kinds

 Each kind of proposal represents an operation the DAO can perform.
-Proposal kinds are:
+Here are the proposal options:

 ```
 ProposalKind::ChangeConfig { .. } => "config",